johanley/special-relativity-core/README.md

 **The prototype for a 4-vector isn't an event x, it's rather
 <a href='http://www.scholarpedia.org/article/Special_relativity:_mechanics'>the differential Δx</a>.**
-This is because of the displacement operation: it applies to events, but to nothing else: it doesn't apply to differential 4-vectors, which aren't sensitive to the location of the origin.
+This is because of the displacement-of-the-origin operation: it applies to events, but to nothing else: it doesn't apply to differential 4-vectors, which aren't sensitive to the location of the origin.
 I had forgotten this.
-It's interesting how coding this led me to the same conclusion: applying a displacement to a 4-velocity made no sense, and this became obvious in the computed result.
+It's interesting how coding this led me to the same conclusion: applying a displacement-of-the-origin to a 4-velocity made no sense, and this became obvious in the computed result.
 The displacement operation needs special handling, because it doesn't apply to differential 4-vectors (only to events).